TDAmeritrade/stumpy/README.rst

 .. image:: https://raw.githubusercontent.com/TDAmeritrade/stumpy/master/docs/images/performance.png
     :alt: STUMPY Performance Plot

 The raw results are displayed in the table below as Hours:Minutes:Seconds.Milliseconds and with a constant window size of `m = 50`.
 Note that these reported runtimes include the time that it takes to move the data from the host to all of the GPU device(s).
-You may need to scroll to the right side of the table in order to see all of the runtimes..
+You may need to scroll to the right side of the table in order to see all of the runtimes.

 +----------+-------------------+--------------+-------------+-------------+-------------+-------------+-------------+-------------+----------------+----------------+
 |    i     |  n = 2\ :sup:`i`  | GPU-STOMP    | STUMP.2     | STUMP.16    | STUMPED.128 | STUMPED.256 | GPU-STUMP.1 | GPU-STUMP.2 | GPU-STUMP.DGX1 | GPU-STUMP.DGX2 |